hackclub/hackclub/thoughts.md

 # Various Thoughts

+**NOTICE**: This document is still in the works and is by no means official.

 There is a generation of dedicated young people changing the world through technology.
 This generation isn't going to wait for permission to spread their message - they're already doing it